Snap users drop for first time, but revenue climbs

 Related: The worst may be over for Snapchat: Even a short seller likes it

-Snapchat blamed the decline on the "disruption" caused by its redesign.
+Snap blamed the decline on the "disruption" caused by its redesign.

 "It has been approximately six months since we broadly rolled out the redesign of our application, and we have been working hard to iterate and improve Snapchat based on the feedback from our community," CEO Evan Spiegel said on a call with investors.